andrewm898/arduino-piano/README.md

 This uses this arduino Tone library, so you'll need to install that first. https://github.com/bhagman/Tone

-I was usinig the ATMEGA 328 chip on my arduino and only had 2 speakers to work with, but you could definitely modify this to play more notes if you use a ATMEGA 1280
+I was using the ATMEGA 328 chip on my arduino and only had 2 speakers to work with, but you could definitely modify this to play more notes if you use a ATMEGA 1280